breatheco-de/admin-client/README.md

-# BreatheCo.de Desktop Client
+# BreatheCo.de Admin Client

-This is the application use to deliver the courses.
+This is the application use to manage breatheco.de users, teachers, students and the content.

 ## Instalation